Cheapest Travel Insurance Plans and Companies for 2026

 blueCheck icon

+The cheapest travel insurance plan may not be the best fit.
 Spending $18 more upgrades you from basic to comprehensive coverage with $100,000 medical limits instead of $25,000.
-Compare plans within the same coverage tier across companies since rates for identical protection range from $167 to $594.
+Compare plans within the same coverage tier across companies to get the best deal.

-Based on our analysis of 10,000+ quotes across 12 companies, five companies consistently offer the lowest rates across all age groups and trip types.
-Tin Leg is the cheapest overall with rates starting around $40, followed next by Seven Corners at $81 for $2500 in trip coverage.
-If you need adventure travel coverage, World Nomads is the cheapest at starting at $81.
+Based on our analysis of 10,000+ quotes across 12 companies, four companies consistently offer the lowest rates across all age groups and trip types.
+Tin Leg is the cheapest overall with rates starting at $43, followed by Seven Corners and Generali at $75 to $81 for a $2,500 trip.
+For adventure travel coverage, World Nomads is the cheapest option with the same starting rate.

 Tin Leg